Weed Management

 Grasshoppers

-Grasshoppers can be a major pest of faba beans.
-There are more than 80 species of grasshoppers on the prairies but only three species threaten faba beans.
+Grasshoppers can be a significant pest of faba beans.
+There are more than 80 species of grasshoppers on the prairies.
+Still, only three species threaten faba beans: Melanoplus bivittatus (Two-striped grasshopper), Melanoplus packardii (Packard grasshopper), and Melanoplus sanguinipes (Migratory grasshopper).
 These three pest grasshoppers generally favour faba bean foliage and will feed on faba beans even when other food sources are available.
+The first adult grasshoppers that appear on the prairies by late May are not typically pests.

-It is critical to apply only insecticides registered for use in faba beans and to respect the pre-harvest interval of the insecticide selected to maintain crop marketability.
+No economic thresholds have been established for grasshoppers in faba beans.
+However, if grasshopper numbers are sufficient to cause economic damage, the optimal insecticide timing is when nymphs are in the third instar, usually about mid-June.
+Always follow label instructions and the pre-harvest interval of the selected insecticide to maintain crop marketability.
 All grasshoppers are susceptible to pyrethroids, certain organophosphate insecticides, and carbamate insecticides.

 Lygus Bug

-Caragana Or Blister Beetle
+Caragana or Blister Beetle

 Leafhopper

-(Potato leafhoppers) are the vector insect for aster yellows of faba beans but are also a sucking insect.
+Potato leafhoppers are the vector insect for aster yellows of faba beans, but are also a sucking insect.
 Aster yellows are rarely yield-limiting in faba beans.
 Faba bean damage from leafhoppers can consist of distorted growth and plant stunting.
 Populations mainly blow in from the southern United States, but there are also small native overwintering populations.

 Aphid (Pea Aphid)